 *you should comfortably be able to complete the course with 1 fully charged battery – used wisely!

-Uphill stages – As well as fitness and motor performance, the uphill stages mainly test eBike riding skills.
+As well as fitness and motor performance, the uphill stages mainly test eBike riding skills.
 Obstacles and small steps challenge the riders just as much as tight corners.
 A ‘No Feet Zone’ must be completed without touching the ground, otherwise a time penalty is applied.
-Riders can choose between a difficult route and a easy route on several sections of the trail.
+Riders can choose between a difficult route and an easy route on several sections of the trail.

 For the ambitious and professional – compete with the best!
 You’ll complete the full course including the ‘Advanced-only’ race stage.